Noran612/LLM-MCP/README.md

-# LLM MCP Intern Assignment
+🚀 LLM + MCP: Smart Image Processing Orchestration

-This solution demonstrates how to use an LLM with MCP to orchestrate services for image processing missions.
+This project showcases how to integrate a Large Language Model (LLM) with a Modular Command Processor (MCP) to coordinate multiple services for automated image processing tasks.

-## Installation
+⚙️ Setup Instructions

-1. Clone this repository
+Clone the repository

+bash
+Copy
+Edit
+git clone <your-repo-url>
+cd <your-repo-folder>
+Install dependencies

+bash
+Copy
+Edit
-2. run pip install -r requirements
+pip install -r requirements.txt
+Run the app

+bash
+Copy
+Edit
-3. run python main.py
+python main.py

-4.change the promt in main if you want another example 5.I had to add the pictures manually, change the time frame according to yours.
+🧠 Customize Your Mission
+✏️ Change the prompt:
+Modify the prompt in main.py to experiment with different mission types.

+🖼️ Add your own images:
+Images must be placed manually in the appropriate folder.
+Update the time range in the prompt or service accordingly.

+🔐 Set your API key:
-6.add a .env file and add your OPENAI_API_KEY
+Create a .env file and add your OpenAI API key:

+ini
+Copy
+Edit
+OPENAI_API_KEY=your-key-here